Daniel Johnson (footballer)

-Daniel Anthony Johnson (born 8 October 1992) is a Jamaican professional footballer who plays as an attacking midfielder for Fatih Karagümrük and the Jamaica national team.
+Daniel Anthony Johnson (born 8 October 1992) is a Jamaican professional footballer who is currently a free agent and represents Jamaica national team.

 Johnson began his career with Aston Villa and after loan spells at Yeovil Town, Chesterfield and Oldham Athletic he joined Preston North End in January 2015 on a permanent transfer.
 He spent eight and a half years at Deepdale making 336 appearances, scoring 57 goals before joining Stoke City in July 2023.

 Career

 Aston Villa

 Born in Jamaica, Johnson moved with his family to London aged seven and played for Crystal Palace's academy as a schoolboy before moving on to Aston Villa's academy in 2009.
 Johnson was called up to Aston Villa's first team for the first time, where he was an unused substitute in Villa's 2–1 League Cup win over Burnley on 27 October 2010.
 In January 2011, Johnson signed his first professional contract at Villa Park.
 In March 2012, he extended his contract to summer 2013.
 In June 2013, Johnson signed a new two-year deal keeping him at the club until 2015, despite still awaiting his first team breakthrough.

 Johnson joined League One side Yeovil Town on 23 October 2012 on a month-long youth loan deal, and made his Football League debut as a substitute that evening in Yeovil's 3–1 victory over Shrewsbury Town.
 Johnson made five appearances for the Glovers before his loan was cut short a week early by manager Gary Johnson.
 Johnson joined Chesterfield on a three-month loan in August 2014 and made his debut in a 2–1 away win over Port Vale on 30 August.
 Johnson played 13 times for Chesterfield before returning to Villa.
 On 10 November 2014, Johnson joined another League One side, Oldham, on a two-month deal until 5 January 2015.
 Johnson scored his first senior goal on his debut in a 1–1 draw against Crawley Town.
 He also scored twice against local rivals Rochdale in a 3–0 victory.